pfnet-research/node-menoh/README.md

 ### Model methods
 #### model.getProfile(var_name{string}) => {object}
-Returns an object for the given name.
+Returns a profile information for the given name.
-The object has following properties:
+The returned object has following properties:
-* dims {array}: Output buffer dimensions. (e.g. [1, 3, 244, 244])
+* dims {array}: Dimensions of the attached buffer. (e.g. [1, 3, 244, 244])
-* buf {Buffer}: Output buffer attached to the variable.
+* buf {Buffer}: Reference to the buffer attached to the variable.
 * dtype {string}: Data type.

 > Current revision supports only one data type, "float32".